 By grace it happened about eight years later that the answer to the question "Who am I?" left "ME" silent ... void ...
 The discovery that "I" does not exist as a separate entity did not even leave someone who discovered or who could DO anything with the discovery.
 A great relaxation and the end of spiritual ambitions.

-I got exactly what supported me to unfold.
+Friends ask me about "having two masters" or how many teachers does one need?
+I got exactly and precisely what supported me to unfold.
 This seems to be the point.
-There is an appropriate answer from the universe to your wish for freedom.
-When it's loud and clear, it will be heard.
-You may need a master - most of us do - you may need a bunch of masters and teachers ... or none.
-It will come to you exactly the way it's needed.
+There is an matching answer from the universe to our wish for freedom.
+Just listen ... whether loud and clear or as a whisper ... when you listen (into the void ...) you will receive your answer, it will be heard.
+You may need a master - most of us do - you may need a bunch of masters and teachers appearing in your consciousness ... or none.
+It will come exactly the way it's needed while our job is to respond, to open up, to wait and see what unfolds on its own so that the response can be authentic.

-My life continues with 'normal daily life activities and work' ...
-A break-down of body and circumstance around 2010/2011 taught me a new pacing and understanding of how to stay healthy and happy in the aging body and serve my sensitivity in beneficial ways.
+A break-down of body and circumstance around 2010/2011 taught me a new pacing and understanding of how to stay healthy and happy in the aging body and how to serve my sensitivity in appropriate ways.